-The resort also provides towels for their guests, and parking is free.
+The resort also provides towels for guests and parking is free.
 Never underestimate the power of free parking.

 Pro #2 – The shuttle

 There are two main buildings to this resort: Stone Hill Lodge and River Lodge.
-The River Lodge usually runs a bit more expensive because that’s where most of the amenities are.
+The River Lodge usually runs a bit more expensive because that’s where most of the amenities are located.

 But, if you want to save a little money, you can easily stay at either location and have a shuttle take you back and forth between the two lodges.

 Now you may be thinking, “What if I go in the winter and don’t want my kids to be outside in the cold in wet swimsuits?”